 When I first turned on my digital radio I couldn’t hear all my favourite stations.

 When you first switch on your digital radio simply press the “full scan” or “auto tune” button so that all the stations in your area can be stored in the memory of the radio.
 For further information refer to your radio user guide or check the digitalradioplus.com.au website.
-If your radio doesn’t automatically update with new stations, keep checking the website or regularly autotune to pick up new content such as the pop up stations.
+If your radio doesn’t automatically update with new stations, keep checking the website for current stations on air and regularly autotune to pick up new content such as the pop up stations.

 Will I experience a delay with digital radio?